 Seventeen years later, he still is.

-March 20 is the anniversary of my father’s death.
+March 20 2022 was the 17th anniversary of my father’s death.
 It was a Sunday then too.
-Maybe that’s why this, the 17th anniversary, feels more tender for me somehow.
+Maybe that’s why this anniversary feels more tender for me somehow.

 My father lives in my heart and my cells and my knees more fit for a football player than a skirt.
 My mom had great legs, but no….